besnardjb/ngdbmi/README.md

 This is an early development version which needs to be further tested.

-Do not include it in your projects for other purpose than testing.
+For the moment, do not include it in your projects for other purpose than testing.
 Improvements and stabilisation are to come !

 ### Overview

-ngdbmi is a node.js based implementation of the gdb/MI interface (see [here](https://sourceware.org/gdb/current/onlinedocs/gdb/GDB_002fMI.html)).
+ngdbmi is a node.js based gdb wrapper over the gdb/MI interface (see [here](https://sourceware.org/gdb/current/onlinedocs/gdb/GDB_002fMI.html)).
 It allows the wrapping a GDB instance while providing a JSON based output when a event occurs.